asafamr/nd-node/README.md

 AGPL

-Packaged software doesn't need to disclose its sources
+Packaged software sources not required to be disclosed

 Contact me if you have a non-GPL poilcy